cyrilcolinet/epytodo_2017/README.md

 ∼/B-WEB-200> cat epytodo.sql | mysql -u root -p
 ```

-> :exclamation: Your sql file has to be placed at the root folder when turned in.
+> :exclamation: Your sql file has to be placed at the root folder when turned in.<br />
 > Do not insert any records into this file

 ## Web Server